jackrl/hsl-fun/README.md

 # hsl-fun

 Just having some fun with the HSL API.
+For now the app just allows you to click around the map and showing you the stops within a radius of 500m.

 The frontend uses react written in TypeScript.